ray-project/ray/doc/source/data/iterating-over-data.rst

 Iterating over batches with shuffling
 =====================================

-:class:`Dataset.random_shuffle <ray.data.Dataset.random_shuffle>` is slow.
-For better
+:class:`Dataset.random_shuffle <ray.data.Dataset.random_shuffle>` is slow because it
-performance, shuffle data while iterating.
+shuffles all rows.
+For better performance, shuffle a subset of rows while iterating.

 To iterate over batches with shuffling, specify ``local_shuffle_buffer_size``.

 .. tip::

-    To configure ``local_shuffle_buffer_size``, choose the largest value that fits in memory.
-For most workloads, 10x the batch size is reasonable.
+    To configure ``local_shuffle_buffer_size``, choose the smallest value that achieves sufficient randomness.
+Higher values result in more randomness at the cost of slower iteration.

 .. tab-set::